 The first step in calibration is to stabilize the probe temperature.
 To do this, the probe is placed in a thermostatic bath or calibration oven set to the desired temperature.
 It is crucial to wait for the temperature to stabilize completely, which can take several minutes depending on the type of probe and the environment.
 This stabilization guarantees that subsequent measurements will be reliable and representative of the probe's actual performance.

 The second step in the calibration process is to measure the temperature using a reference standard.
 A certified thermometer, previously calibrated and traceable, is placed in the immediate vicinity of the probe to be calibrated in the thermostatic bath.
 Readings from both instruments are compared simultaneously, ensuring that the measurement conditions are identical.
-This comparison makes it possible to determine the deviation between the value indicated by the probe and the reference value, which is essential for assessing the probe's accuracy and making any necessary adjustments.
+This comparison makes it possible to determine the deviation between the value indicated by the probe and the reference value, which is essential for assessing the accuracy of the temperature probe and making any necessary adjustments.

 Temperature probes can be calibrated by a number of different methods, each adapted to specific needs.
 The three main techniques are the use of a thermostatic bath, the application of a dry oven and the use of portable calibrators.
 These methods offer distinct advantages in terms of accuracy, temperature range and practicality in the field.